commaai/research/DriveSim.md

 ```
 <img src="./images/drive_simulator.gif">

-Here your job is to make the video look so great that it could be used train a steering angle model.
+Here, your job is to make the video look so great that it could be used to train a steering angle model.